Quantum criticality in SU(3) and SU(4) anti-ferromagnets: Stiffness

-Fig.~\ref{fig:chirho_bare} shows $\langle W_x^2\rangle (g)$ for different $L$, for both the SU(3) and SU(4) model.
+Figs.~\ref{fig:chirho_bb} (on a bigger scale) and~\ref{fig:chirho_bare} (zoom-in close to the critical point) show $\langle W_x^2\rangle (g)$ for different $L$, for both the SU(3) and SU(4) model.
 While the data does cross, it does so very roughly.
-There are clearly large corrections to scaling behavior.
+There are clearly large deviations from simple scaling behavior.
 Are these just corrections to scaling or is the leading scaling behavior itself affected?
 To make further progress in understanding the deviations from scaling, we study the crossing point of $\langle W_x^2\rangle$ for the sizes $L$ and $2 L$ in Fig.~\ref{fig:chirho_bare}.
 The crossing points have an $x-$intercept (the coupling $J/Q$) and a $y-$intercept (the value of $\langle W_x^2\rangle$).
 We study these intercepts as a function of $L$ with the hope of being able to extrapolate the large-$L$ behaviors.
 In order to estimate an error bar for these crossing points, we carry out a somewhat laborious bootstrap method, in which we generate synthetic data sets of the same length as our data (drawn by randomly sampling our own data), carry out least squares fit to this data (with polynomials of order two), and then compute the crossing point in each simulated data set.
 The RMS of the extracted crossing point data is then a reasonable estimate of the error in determining the $x-$ and $y-$intercepts of the crossing point.
 Fig.~\ref{fig:xint} shows the $J/Q$ value for the crossing points as a function of $1/L$.
 The data clearly converges for large $L$ to a finite value.
 It is re-assuring that this value is completely consistent with the brackets for the critical point extracted from the Binder ratio data (shown as thick lines on the $y-$axis of Fig.~\ref{fig:xint}).
 Next, we turn to the $y-$intercept of the crossings.
 Here things are much harder to interpret because the data does not saturate even for the largest system sizes studied here.
 Of course, one could always argue that this is due to a finite size effect, but given the large volumes simulated here, and the absence of any sign of saturation in the $y-$intercept, we shall assume that $\langle W_x^2\rangle$ diverges as the volume increases.
 We would like to note here that this by itself does not indicate a first order transition.
 At a first order transition $\langle W_x^2\rangle$ should grow linearly (because the stiffness itself remains finite instead of going to zero).
 We see in the insets of Fig.~\ref{fig:yint_loglin} that there is no evidence for a linear divergence.
-We find that for our data on the SU(3) and SU(4) models, a weak power law divergence seems to fit better than the logarithmic divergence found for SU(2)~\cite{sandvik2010:log}, see Figs.~\ref{fig:yint_loglin} and~\ref{fig:yint_loglog}.
+We find that for our data on the SU(3) and SU(4) models, a weak power law divergence seems to fit better (though only slightly better) than the logarithmic divergence found for SU(2)~\cite{sandvik2010:log}, see Figs.~\ref{fig:yint_loglin} and~\ref{fig:yint_loglog}.
+The power law divergence in the value of $\langle W_x^2\rangle$ ($y$-intercept) at the crossings and the simultaneous convergence of the value of $J/Q$ ($x$-intercept) at the crossing as the volume is increased can be understood in terms of multiplicative terms on the conventional scaling form for an object of zero scaling dimension.
+This argument is detailed in Appendix~\ref{sec:cross}.